• Home

 The Play

-Assign roles: One player is chosen as the Goat, who stands inside the circle.
-Another is the Tiger, who stands outside the circle.
+2. One player is chosen as the Goat and stands inside the circle.

-Winning conditions
+Winning Conditions

 Educational Values

-Reflection for players
+Reflection for Players

 Bharatiya Khel Program- An initiative by Indian Knowledge Systems (MoE)